How to Plan for Long-Term Travel and Living Abroad

 Staying in Touch while Abroad

-departure to ensure you can access all of your email remotely from any Web-connected computer (Be sure to send your address to your friends and family so they can stay in touch.).
+departure to ensure you can access all of your email remotely from any web-connected computer (Be sure to send your address to your friends and family so they can stay in touch.).

 3. Telephone Access and Phone Cards.
 Telephone access to and from many countries can be easy or difficult.
 For information on phone service and calling prices at your destinations check your guidebook, the

 vary wildly.
 As a result, you are not likely to find one single card or service that you can use from anywhere in the world.
 It is often best to scout out a local calling card or phone service once you arrive at your latest destination.
+See Cheap Alternatives to a Your Cell Phone Company While Abroad for many, many more options.

 So get going!
 Each traveler’s personal pre-trip checklist will depend on the duration and destination of the planned trip and a variety of other personal and family factors.
 Consider this one to be the helpful reminder